Contact the Instructional Team

 - Joel K. Kupperman, “Myth One: Pursuing Comfort and Pleasure Will Lead to the Best Possible Life,” in Six Myths about the Good Life: Thinking about What Has Value (Indianapolis: Hackett, 2006), 1–21.

 - Baumeister, Roy.
 F. "The Meanings of Life."
 Aeon.
 16 September 2013.
 Web.
 (Links to an external site.)

 - Hermann Hesse, Siddhartha, trans. by Joachim Neugroschel (New York: Penguin Books, 2002).

-- Julian, Savulescu, “The Moral Argument for Human Cloning: Genetic Enhancement,” To the Best of Our Knowledge, 23 July 2017.
+- Julian Savulescu, “The Moral Argument for Human Cloning, Genetic Enhancement.”
+To the Best of Our Knowledge.
+18 October 2015 (web).

 - Martin Luther King, “Letter from a Birmingham Jail” (16 April 1963), The Martin Luther King, Jr. Research and Education Institute, n. d., web.

 - Mandela, Nelson, “Long Walk to Freedom”, Vol. 2: 1962-1994 (London: Abacus, 1994), Chapter 115, 431-438.